-The Town of Brewster has been proactive in modifying our beach and shellfish permit programs for the 2020 Summer in order to continue to provide access to our beaches while ensuring the safety of our residents, visitors, and employees.
+The Town of Brewster has been proactive in modifying our beach and shellfish permit programs for the 2021 summer in order to continue to provide access to our beaches while ensuring the safety of our residents, visitors, and employees.
 Further, the Town reserves the right to impose additional restrictions on non-resident beach parking depending on the latest public health data and/or state guidance.
-Over the past month, at the recommendation of Town Administration, the Select Board has approved the following adjustments to how beach parking will be handled this year:

-- Annual Resident Recycling Center & Beach Parking Permits and Resident Recreational Shellfish Permits will be issued starting June 1.
-These will be available via the mail-in program and online purchasing options only.
-There will be no in-person sales of permits in Town Hall this year.
+Annual Resident Recycling Center & Beach Parking Permits and Resident Recreational Shellfish Permits will be issued starting April 12.
+Permits will be available via the mail-in program and online purchasing options only.
+There will be no in-person sales of permits in Town Hall this season.

-- We are also pleased to announce that Seasonal and Daily Non-Resident Beach Parking Permits, which are available online only this year by visiting http://stickers.brewster-ma.gov, are paperless.
-Visitors looking to enjoy our beaches do not need to print hard copies of their Day Permit, as enforcement will be conducted using license plate reader technology.
-Day Permits can be purchased the day of, or in advance of, your visit.
+We are also pleased to announce that Seasonal and Daily Non-Resident Beach Parking Permits, which are available online only this year by visiting http://stickers.brewster-ma.gov, are paperless.
+Visitors looking to enjoy our beaches do not need to print hard copies of their Day or seasonal non-resident Permit, as enforcement will be conducted using license plate reader technology.
+Non-resident day or seasonal Permits can be purchased the day of, or in advance of, your visit.
 Weekly Non-Resident Beach Parking Permits are not available this summer.
 Daily and Seasonal visitor passes are non-refundable.
+Visitor Beach parking passes are not available for on-line purchase until June 1, 2021.

 The Town may further modify the Beach Parking Permit program this summer as necessary.